apache/druid/docs/development/extensions-core/druid-ranger-security.md

 ---
 **NOTE**

-Contrary to the documentation of `druid-basic-auth` Ranger does not automatically provision a highly priviliged system system user and you will need to do this yourself.
+Contrary to the documentation of `druid-basic-auth` Ranger does not automatically provision a highly privileged system system user and you will need to do this yourself.
 This system user in case of `druid-basic-auth` is named `druid_system` and for the escalator it is configurable as shown above.
 Make sure to take note of these user names and configure `READ` access to `state:STATE` and to `config:security` in your ranger policies,